By Matt Stevens

 Washer-dryer energy costs

 There are massive differences in running costs between the cheapest and most expensive washer-dryers.
 Some machines will cost very little to run each year – only around £60 in some cases.
 But others will cost significantly more, sometimes more than £150 a year, based on being used to wash at 40°C four times a week and dry three times a week.
+To try and find the best washer-dryer for you whilst keeping your energy and running costs down, read our guide on how to buy the best washer-dryer.

 But a washer-dryer with rock-bottom running costs won’t necessarily be any good when it comes to washing and drying clothes.
 Often, this kind of appliance will be OK as a washer but struggle to dry effectively.
 So, use our washer-dryer reviews to have the best chance of finding a washer-dryer that’s great at its job and that keeps running costs low, too.